Skip to main content

 6. The Page Dashboard updates to show the details from the single-page scan.

-Note: The Monsido IP address must be whitelisted for the single-page scan to work.
-The IP addresses used by Monsido are:
+Note: The IP address must be whitelisted for the single-page scan to work.
+The IP addresses to whitelist are based on your location:

 United States & Canada